serenity-is/docs/tutorials/movies/07-adding-movie-genres.md

 By adding the `[LookupScript]` attribute to the `GenreRow` class, you're specifying that a lookup script is associated with the Genre table.

-It's important to note that lookups are recommended for small tables that change rarely.
+It's important to note that lookups are recommended for small tables that rarely change.
 For large or frequently modified tables, it's better not to define a LookupScript and instead use `ServiceLookupEditor` which works via List service calls.

 After making this change, rebuild your project and launch the application.
 Once you've logged in, open the developer console by pressing F12 in your browser.

-Inside the console, type `Q.getLookup('MovieDB.Genre')`, and you'll receive an output similar to this:
+Inside the console, type `Serenity.getLookup('MovieDB.Genre')`, and you'll receive an output similar to this:

 ![Movies Genre Lookup from Console](img/mdb_genre_getlookup.png)